BAMresearch/FenicsConcrete/README.md

-# FenicsConcrete
+# FenicsXConcrete
-FE model representing the hardening of concrete
+FE model representing the hardening of concrete.

-more details will be added
+## How to install locally
+Go to your dolfinx-environment and run
+`pip install -e .`
+in order to install an editable version.